IanSky1/Global-Tech-Nomad/README.md

 3. Brittney Richardson

 ## User Story
-    As A user I want A website for Digital Nomads to
+    As A user I want A website for Digital Nomads to find jobs

 ## Acceptance Criteria
     When users visits the website,